MasSica/ChefEasyMobileApp/README.md

 <img src="https://raw.githubusercontent.com/MasSica/ChefEasyMobileApp/main/Views/Images/logo.png" width=20% height=20%>
 </p>

+## Introduction

-React based application developed to allow user to search for chefs in their area and book their services at home, and it was developed for the "Design and Implementationn of Mobile Applications" course at Politecnico di Milano
+React based application developed to allow user to search for chefs in their area and book their services at home.
+Developed for the "Design and Implementationn of Mobile Applications" course at Politecnico di Milano

 The Views folder can contain all the different application pages which are described in the documentation accessible in pdf format from the repository.